mukeshmay/Scraping/README.md

             "N/A"

-Then we convert daataframe using pandas dataframe:
+Then we convert it to dataframe using pandas dataframe:

 #api_csv1 = pd.DataFrame.from_dict(table, orient = "index", columns = ["Name", "Link", "Description", "Category"])

 Finally we convert it to csv file for further analysis..

-"scraping_4"  is the data of the various jobs avaiable is extracted along with relavant job information like location, description, date and attributes..from the following link: "https://boston.craigslist.org/search/npo"
+"scraping_4"  is the data of the various jobs avaiable, It is extracted along with relavant job information like location, description, date and attributes..from the following link: "https://boston.craigslist.org/search/npo"

 All the job is extracted from all the pages using the url of the next page..